 - Whether you signed a form authorizing the release of medical information to your insurer or allowed anyone involved in the claim to view your medical records

 Keep in mind that your first meeting is protected by attorney-client privilege, even if you ultimately choose not to retain us.
 You shouldn't hold back any relevant information, even if certain details are embarrassing or have the potential to hurt your case.
 We can only represent your interests if we have a full picture of the injury claim—and if the information you've provided isn't accurate, your case may fall apart weeks or months into the process.

 What Happens After I Consult with the Attorney About My Case?

 Once we have a chance to consider and verify the information you provide, we can explain your legal rights and estimate your potential recovery.
 At this point, you will be asked to sign a contract or fee agreement to retain us.
 As your legal representative, we can then aggressively pursue your case and ease the burden on you by dealing directly with the insurance companies and others so you can focus on getting better

-If you or a loved one has been injured or a loved one has died because someone was negligent, we at DeLoach, Hofstra & Cavonis can help get compensation.
+If you or a loved one has been injured or a loved one has died because someone was negligent, we at DeLoach, Hofstra & Cavonis, P.A. can help get compensation.
 Simply fill out the quick contact form on this page to set up a consultation and get answers to your questions.